strategio-digital/megio-core/readme.md

 - Make some docs on [docusaurus.io](https://docusaurus.io/)

 ## Tutorials
+**TODO Beginner:**

-### 1. How to setup new project
+1. How to start new project and create first collections.
-Todo video..

-### 2. How to handle requests
+2. How to handle requests and send e-mails.
-Todo video...

-### 3. How to use Doctrine ORM
+3. How to make CRUD operations with Doctrine ORM.
-Todo video...

-### 4. How to upload files with S3 storage adapter
+4. How to upload files with S3 storage adapter.
-Todo video...

-### 5. How to send e-mails & use console commands
-Todo video...

-### 6. How to protect data by resource-guards or custom guards
-Todo video...

-### 7. How to deploy application with easypanel.io
+5. How to deploy your application with easypanel.io.
-Todo video...

-### 8. How to debug API with [Postman](https://documenter.getpostman.com/view/14885541/2s8YKCGNpF)
+### How to debug API with [Postman](https://documenter.getpostman.com/view/14885541/2s8YKCGNpF).

 If you want to use Postman to debug API, just add this script into `Postman -> Collection -> Tests` section and you will be able to use Tracy\Debuuger in Postman.
 ```JS
 pm.test("set html", function() {
     var regex = /\"(.*)(\_tracy\_bar)/gm